Application Process for Traditional Track

 - HPRS 2300: Pharmacology for Health Professions – Successful completion of BIOL 2401, BIOL 2404, or BIOL 2304/BIOL 2101 is a prerequisite.
 See the ACC College Catalog for math testing requirement.

 - Completion of either BIOL 2304/2101 & BIOL 2305/2102 OR BIOL 2401 & BIOL 2402 is also required.

 - You are encouraged to complete the 3 co-requisites — PSYC 2301: Introduction to Psychology, ENGL 1301: English Composition 1, and PHIL 2306: Ethics — with a grade before being admitted to the program.
 Co-requisites are not required to apply but will result in a higher ranking if some/all are complete at time of application.
 If you were enrolled in a Spring 2020 co-requisite course, please see this page.

 - During the application period (see “Deadline” above), go to the CastleBranch website and click the link “Place Order.”

 - Enter UL64im in the “Package Code” field.
 After entering your personal information, the system will prompt you to upload your 1-page immunization form for each of the four required immunizations.
 The cost to set up the account is $30.

 - Next input code UL32im in the “Package Code” field.
 The system will prompt you to upload the following application documents:

 - Complete the HESI Admission Assessment during or after completion of your final prerequisite semester.
 You will need to sign up with Evolve in order to register.
 Instructions to activate your Evolve account are found in the HESI Registration Form.
-This requirement has been waived for the Spring 2021, Fall 2021, and Spring 2022 application cycles.
+This requirement has been waived for the Fall 2022 application cycle.
 Please see this page for more information.

 - First-time applicants must print and complete the application and prepare the following: